Content Map Terms

 Cholesterol (or lipid) problems are common in diabetes.
 These problems are usually related to obesity and insulin resistance.
 They can also be related to lack of insulin in your body.

-These abnormal triglyceride and HDL levels can raise your risk for the problems that affect the large blood vessels.
-When blood vessels that supply the brain and heart are affected, a stroke or heart attack may occur.
+These abnormal triglyceride and HDL levels can raise your risk for hardening of your arteries (atherosclerosis).
+When blood vessels that supply the brain and heart are blocked, a stroke or heart attack may occur.
 When the large blood vessels in the legs are affected, problems with blood circulation to the legs and feet may occur.
 This can cause changes in skin colour, decreased sensation, and leg cramps.
 This type of problem is called peripheral arterial disease (PAD).

-Cholesterol problems may also develop if you have diabetic nephropathy, even in the early stages when your kidney is losing small amounts of protein.
+Cholesterol problems may also develop if you have diabetic kidney disease, even in the early stages when your kidney is losing small amounts of protein.

 Credits